A Case for Conscious Significance rather than Free Will.

 Physical Reality

-If we are looking at life purely in physical terms to determine what is true, we can't, at the same time, accept a fiction as part of our position.
+If we assume deterministic reductionism, and are looking at life purely in physical terms to determine that our sense of autonomy is an illusion (because it is merely a result of deterministic forces) then we can't at the same time, accept another illusion (our sense of self) as part of our position.
 The 'self', when examined physically, is a fiction, it is an arbitrary categorisation based on human intuitions.
-In reality the 'self', in a deterministic universe, is merely the continuation of deterministic forces, a node that collects genetic, historical and immediate experiences, which through that node's internal deterministic processes, determines the actions that node takes.
+In reality the 'self', in a deterministic universe, is merely the continuation of deterministic forces—a node that collects genetics and experiences, and, through that node's internal deterministic processes, determines the actions it takes.
 So, if we replace "self" in the assertion that free will is an illusion, the statement becomes false.

 ... becomes...

-"The continuation of deterministic forces via genetics and experience are not really in control of your behaviour"
+"The continuation of deterministic forces via genetics and experience is not really in control of your behaviour."

 ... becomes...